SpyrosMitsis/Blog/content/posts/understanding_the_heap.md

 We know for a fact that we can only remove elements by doing the inverse of insertion.
 We can remove elements from the heap from the bottom up and from right to left.

-Taking as an example this heap:
+Take as an example this heap:

 {{< image src="/understanding_the_heap/remove_first_phase.png" alt="remove_first_phase" position=" center" style="border-radius: 8px;" >}}